National Bahá’í Review/Issue 88/Text

 A year of highlights has just ended.

-Most significant was the completion of the gradual launching of the Five Year Plan in three dramatic phases: The first was the announcement of the Plan at the last National Convention by the Hand of the Cause Paul Haney, representative of The Universal House of Justice on that occasion; the second was the discussion of measures for its execution at an unprecedented meeting which drew together the three Hands of the Cause in North America, all members of the Institution of the Continental Counsellors, the members of the National Spiritual Assembly and representatives of major committees concerned with various aspects of the teaching work;
+Most significant was the completion of the gradual launching of the Five Year Plan in three dramatic phases: The first was the announcement of the Plan at the last National Convention by the Hand of the Cause Paul Haney, representative of The Universal House of Justice on that occasion; the second was the discussion of measures for its execution at an unprecedented meeting which drew together the three Hands of the Cause in North America, all members of the Institution of the Continental Counsellors, the members of the National Spiritual Assembly and representatives of major committees concerned with various aspects of the teaching work; the third was the widely celebrated St. Louis Conference which by its sheer size alone was a record event.

-the third was the widely celebrated St. Louis Conference which by its sheer size alone was a record event.
 Other records were made there, too.
-It was, for instance, the occasion for the largest gathering of Local Assembly members in a meeting designed especially for them; it accommodated the largest number of Baha’i children ever to gather in a program particularly planned for them.
+It was, for instance, the occasion for the largest gathering of Local Assembly members in a meeting designed especially for them; it accommodated the largest number of Bahá’í children ever to gather in a program particularly planned for them.

 A further enumeration of this year's highlights would include the following events and accomplishments:

-There were the launchings of special teaching programs for the states of California, Illinois, and [Page 3]May 1975
+There were the launchings of special teaching programs for the states of California, Illinois, and

-New York and for the District of Columbia —altogether a response to the goal of the Five Year Plan calling for the development of “‘intensive teaching and consolidation plans in at least three states, chosen from among those visited by ‘Abdu’1-Baha, designed to attract great numbers to the Cause of Baha’u’llah thereby initiating a process leading to the entry into the Faith by troops alluded to by the Master.”
+—altogether a response to the goal of the Five Year Plan calling for the development of "intensive teaching and consolidation plans in at least three states, chosen from among those visited by ‘Abdu’l-Bahá, designed to attract great numbers to the Cause of Bahá’u’lláh thereby initiating a process leading to the entry into the Faith by troops alluded to by the Master."

 There was the launching of a two year youth program.

-There was the opening of John and Louise Bosch Baha’i School, the replacement for Geyserville.
+There was the opening of John and Louise Bosch Bahá’í School, the replacement for Geyserville.

 There was a holding in Wilmette of a conference on teaching among the American Indians.
 Its participants included two Auxiliary Board members, Miss D. Thelma Jackson and Mrs. Nancy Phillips, as well as a number of Indian believers and teachers from different parts of the country with experience in this field.

-There were also the visits of the Hands of the Cause A. Q. Faizi and Collis Featherstone, and three members of The Universal House of Justice, Mr. Amoz Gibson, Mr. Charles Wolcott, and Mr. Borrah Kavelin.
+There were also the visits of the Hands of the Cause A. Q. Faizí and Collis Featherstone, and three members of The Universal House of Justice, Mr. Amoz Gibson, Mr. Charles Wolcott, and Mr. Borrah Kavelin.

-The cumulative effect of these and other developments can be seen in the increase of localities from 5,301 last Ridvan to 5,453 this Ridvan; the increase in the number of Local Spiritual Assemblies from 920 last Ridvan to 954 during the course of the year.
-Our current information on the results of the recent local elections is insufficient to make possible a statement of the precise number of Local Spiritual Assemblies that can be recognized at the moment; however, all indications are that we will realize a gain over last year’s record.
+The cumulative effect of these and other developments can be seen in the increase of localities from 5,301 last Ridván to 5,453 this Ridván; the increase in the number of Local Spiritual Assemblies from 920 last Ridván to 954 during the course of the year.
+Our current information on the results of the recent local elections is insufficient to make possible a statement of the precise number of Local Spiritual Assemblies that can be recognized at the moment; however, all indications are that we will realize a gain over last year's record.

 Youth[edit]

-The appeal in the Five Year Plan for the lavish expenditure of the youth’s “‘vast reservoir of spiritual energy’ on the work of the Cause has been translated into a Two Year Youth Program which was launched at the St. Louis Conference.
+The appeal in the Five Year Plan for the lavish expenditure of the youth's "vast reservoir of spiritual energy" on the work of the Cause has been translated into a Two Year Youth Program which was launched at the St. Louis Conference.
 A Youth Committee was appointed to assist in the prosecution of this program.
 Drawing upon the resources of the National Teaching Committee, National Education Committee and International Goals Committee, whose Secretaries form a part of its unique membership, the Youth Committee has laid the groundwork for activities this summer which will hopefully thrust the youth into the forefront of the teaching work.
 A number of state and district youth conferences are to be held in June.
 Notable among the efforts of the youth this year have been the participation of twenty in international teaching circuits, the settlement of six at foreign posts, and the involvement of 141 in domestic circuit-teaching activities.
-An activity which augurs well is the work/study program which brought 25 youth to the National Baha’{ Center during the year.
-The participants devoted their time to the job assignments in the National Offices and the study of Baha’i administration in formal classes.
+An activity which augurs well is the work/study program which brought 25 youth to the National Bahá’í Center during the year.
+The participants devoted their time to the job assignments in the National Offices and the study of Bahá’í administration in formal classes.

-Education of the Baha’y Community
+Education of the Bahá’í Community[edit]

-The education of the Baha’i community was boosted by the large numbers of local and regional conferences enjoying the sponsorship of Local Spiritual Assemblies, Auxiliary Board members and teaching committees; and by the earnest attempts of the National Education Committee to advance the development of Baha’i Schools.
-The Committee absorbed the functions of the National Baha’i School Committee and has been vigorous in its initiatives to broaden the understanding of the three councils and eighteen committees which it guides in the effective implementation of school programs.
-A glimpse of the Committee’s vitality and inherent capacity could be seen in the conferences on family life which it planned and executed.
-A major challenge to the Committee, then, is to nurture this effort to fruition in concert with the emphasis of the Five Year Planon | family life development.
+The education of the Bahá’í community was boosted by the large numbers of local and regional conferences enjoying the sponsorship of Local Spiritual Assemblies, Auxiliary Board members and teaching committees; and by the earnest attempts of the National Education Committee to advance the development of Bahá’í Schools.
+The Committee absorbed the functions of the National Bahá’í School Committee and has been vigorous in its initiatives to broaden the understanding of the three councils and eighteen committees which it guides in the effective implementation of school programs.
+A glimpse of the Committee's vitality and inherent capacity could be seen in the conferences on family life which it planned and executed.
+A major challenge to the Committee, then, is to nurture this effort to fruition in concert with the emphasis of the Five Year Plan on family life development.
 Another equal challenge to the Committee is to amplify the effective utilization of materials produced for the Comprehensive Deepening Program.
-To this end the Committee has instituted a task force to demonstrate ways in which individuals and communities may derive full benefit from the program materials, the development of [Page 4]
+To this end the Committee has instituted a task force to demonstrate ways in which individuals and communities may derive full benefit from the program materials, the development of

 which exacted an immense investment of time and energy.